Skip to main content

 SQLite

 SQLite is a local file-based database.
-It should be stored in the root of your Evidence project.
+The SQLite file should be stored in the directory sources/[your_source_name]/.

 DuckDB

 DuckDB is a local file-based database.
-It should be stored in the root of your Evidence project.
+If using a persistent database, it should be stored in the directory sources/[your_source_name]/.

 See the DuckDB docs for more information.